 Some words to avoid include next generation, flexible, robust, scalable, easy to use, cutting edge, groundbreaking, best-of-breed, mission critical, innovative… those are all words that have over used by hundreds if not thousands of companies and don’t make your content any more appealing.

 Choose the ones your audience will associate with your product.
 Bio products tend to use green, IT-solutions are usually blue(ish), while abstract business companies (trading or marketing) prefer black and red colour-scheme.
-It you’re talking about sport, show the joy of it, and if you’re selling ritual services you may better opt for the black and white colour scheme.

 First of all, orthography.
 Grammarly, Google, WordPress tools or simply a Microsoft Word spelling check are there to help you if you don’t have a budget for a copywriter/corrector.
 But these details back your credibility, don’t underestimate them.